The Mummy: Tomb of the Dragon Emperor

 The Mummy: Tomb of the Dragon Emperor is a 2008 American action adventure fantasy film directed by Rob Cohen, written by Alfred Gough and Miles Millar, and produced by Stephen Sommers (director of the first two films), Bob Ducsay, Sean Daniel, and James Jacks.
 The film is set in China rather than Egypt and focuses on the Terracotta Army's origins.
-It is the third and final installment in The Mummy trilogy.
+It is the third installment in The Mummy series.
 It stars Brendan Fraser, Jet Li, Maria Bello (replacing Rachel Weisz, who played Evelyn in the first two films), John Hannah, Luke Ford, Anthony Wong, and Michelle Yeoh.

 The Mummy: Tomb of the Dragon Emperor premiered in Moscow on July 24, 2008, and was released in the United States on August 1, 2008.
-The film received mostly negative reviews from critics and grossed $403 million worldwide.
-Universal Pictures rebooted the Mummy franchise in 2017 as an attempt to start the Dark Universe franchise.
+The film was a commercial success, grossing $405.8 million worldwide, though it was the lowest-grossing film in the trilogy and received generally negative reviews from critics.
+Universal Pictures rebooted the Mummy franchise with a 2017 reboot film, in an attempt to start a cinematic universe under the name Dark Universe.
+A sequel is in development.